 My favorite bras:

 2. Swooping Breast Shape

 The most common problems associated with this breast shape is a lot of bras will gap at the top of the cup due to this loss in breast tissue mass.
-For this breast shape, I recommend bras that have a demi cup (not full coverage).
+For this breast shape, I recommend bras that have a more demi cup.

 One thing to be cautious about demi cut bras is that you don't want the dreaded double boob.
 It's where the cup digs into the top portion of the breast, therefore you can see your breast bubbling out of your bra underneath your shirt, and you can see a distinct bra line across your breast underneath your shirt.

 3. Sagging Breast

 Sagging breasts can be defined as the breasts that point downward.
 This can be caused by several factors including: gravity, genetics, age, not wearing a supportive bra, menopause, and the amount of fat tissue in them.

 I find most women who have this particular breast shape are older, who have had children, nursed, lost weight, and have been through menopause.

 By not wearing a correct fitting bra, the tissues that hold the breast up, will start to stretch, break, and lose their elasticity.
 The only way to remedy this is to start wearing a correct bra.
 It won't fix the sagging, but will prevent future stretching to occur.
 That's why it's really important to wear bras that fit and support.